Tisza Party: Targeting Magyar

 In May 2025, a new regulation was passed that changed the rules on asset declaration, which was widely considered to be targeting Magyar and potentially remove his mandate as MEP.
 As a result, Magyar and all other MEPs made their assets public.
 In June 2025, a suspension of Magyar's MEP immunity was requested following several prosecution cases against him, including defamation cases tabled by MPs (one from Fidesz, one from Our Homeland Movement), which he claims is politically motivated.
 Magyar said that he would waive his immunity if the Hungarian government joined the European Public Prosecutor's Office.
 The Committee on Legal Affairs voted to protect his immunity in September, ahead of a final decision by the European Parliament in October.

 In August 2025, during a public event in Gyula, a man attempted to throw an object at Magyar.
 Magyar initially described it as a beer can, but subsequent reports and video footage indicated it was a packet of sunflower seeds.
-Also in August, a man used a Facebook comment to call for the shooting of Magyar, writing: "Hátravinni, agyon lőni!!" (“Take him back, shoot him!!”).
+Also in August, a man used a Facebook comment to call for the shooting of Magyar, writing: "Hátravinni, agyon lőni!!" ("Take him back, shoot him!!").
 The police arrested the suspect and conducted a search of his residence, where airgun and live ammunition linked to hunting rifles and pistols were found.

-It was reported in September 2025 that some analysts and government critics believed Orbán is laying the groundwork to try and disqualify Magyar from the election in 2026.
+It was reported in September 2025 that some analysts and government critics believed Orbán was laying the groundwork to try and disqualify Magyar from the election in 2026.

+In February 2026, the webpage radnaimark.hu released a photo of an empty bed titled "Coming soon", which was later re-released with the date 3 August 2024 and the title "Once upon a time".
+Magyar acknowledged he had consensual sex with his former girlfriend at that location, and remarked that the picture is "a dirty campaign of a Russian style".
+The photo quickly became a meme.